Dermal Filler Removal

 More serious side effects occur if the dermal filler is mistakenly injected into a blood vessel.
 This subsequently obstructs blood flow and oxygen supply to the surrounding tissue which leads to tissue necrosis.

-Occasionally, too much filler may be injected into the treatment area and the client will request that some of it is removed.
+Occasionally, too much filler may be injected into the treatment area and the client will request that it is removed.

-Removal of HA dermal fillers (or hyaluronic acid) is usually achieved quickly and easily by the use of an enzyme hyaluronidase.
+Removal of HA dermal fillers (or hyaluronic acid) is usually achieved relatively easily by the use of an enzyme hyaluronidase.
 There are other dermal fillers that cannot be removed with hyaluronidase as they are not HA products.

 Hyaluronidase will remove unwanted dermal filler.
 The filler may need to be removed for a variety of reasons such as adverse effects, over treatment or personal preference.
 Doctors are the ONLY practitioners that can legally stock hyaluronidase as it is a POM, this means they are the only practitioners that can provide a comprehensive, professional after care service.